 Ruta de Las Presas

 Venguerra is natural dark volcanic sand beach that can be accessed by the beach west of Puerto De Mogán.
 It’s thought to be one of the best beaches in Gran Canaria.
 In Puerto De Mogán, a road that is closed to cars takes all the way to Venguerra.
 The hike is quite long (overall 25 km round trip) but it’s fairly easy, so it takes around 5 hours to complete.
-It’s one of the nicest easy hikes in Gran Canaria.

-One of the easiest hikes in Gran Canaria is the one leading to Moriscos, the highest peak in the north of the island.
+This hike leads to Moriscos, the highest peak in the north of the island.
 The trail is about 10 km and can be walked in around 4 hours.
 It follows in part the caldera of the Tejeda.
 During the initial bit, the hike goes through some beautiful chestnut groves.
 It then reaches a viewpoint from where it’s possible to see as far as Las Palmas.
 During the hike it’s also possible to visit the caves where the indigenous population used to live.

 The nicest shorter hikes in Gran Canaria